kdavidmoore/multer-demo/README.md

 6. Added front-end folder
 7. Added AngularJS to front-end
 8. Used front-end to connect to back-end and database through http requests.
+9. Added multer as npm dependency to upload files and send them to the server.

+## Features
+* Create and read documents in a MongoDB collection
+* Upload new files to the server